earlyxpian/earlyxpian.github.io/eng/diognetus.md

   * “The Apostolic Fathers in English”, Baker Academic (various editions, published 1989-2006)
   * “The Apostolic Fathers: Greek Texts and English Translations of Their Writings”, Baker Academic (various editions, published 1992-2007)
 * Bart D. Ehrman (translated ~2003)
-  * “The Apostolic Fathers, Volume I”, Harvard University Press (published 2003)
+  * “The Apostolic Fathers, Volume II”, Harvard University Press (published 2003)
 * Clayton N. Jefford (translated ~2013)
   * “The Epistle to Diognetus (with the Fragment of Quadratus): Introduction, Text, and Commentary”, Oxford University Press (published 2013)
 * Rick Brannan (translated ~2017)